 While the first few trips to the vet’s office may seem costly once you factor in parasite control, vaccinations, and boosters, there are some ways to reduce the financial stress.
 Through the AKC Veterinary Network Certificate Program, puppies and dogs who are newly registered with the AKC receive a certificate for a complimentary first veterinary office visit when taken to veterinarians in their network.
 Learn more about the costs of veterinary care in the first year here.

-Pet insurance is also a great way to reduce financial stress brought on by vet visits.
-Everyone wants their dog to be the symbol of health, but accidents and illnesses can occur even with the best care.
+Puppy insurance is also a great way to reduce financial stress brought on by vet visits.
+Everyone wants their dog to be the picture of good health, but accidents and illnesses can occur even with the best care.
 Even diseases like canine parvovirus can be both life-threatening and expensive to treat, with care costing thousands of dollars in some cases.
-AKC Pet Insurance offers full-term policies that are customizable, so you can choose how much you pay each month.
-Endorsements such as Exam Coverage and DefenderPlus can be added to cover routine care and annual wellness screenings.

 Don’t forget to schedule future visits for puppy shots before you leave the vet's office, as most vaccinations require boosters to be effective.
 Vaccines are generally necessary every 3 to 4 weeks until 20 weeks of age.
 Keeping your dog on a regular exam schedule for preventive healthcare is key to a long and healthy life!